anthonybeckett/c-sharp-notes/README.md

     // Whenever the FirstDayOfWeek property changes in your MAUI control (or during initial setup), this mapper runs and:
     // Reads the .NET property (virtualView.FirstDayOfWeek).
     // Converts it to the numeric value expected by iOS.
-    // Updates the native iOS calendar’s FirstWeekDay so the displayed calendar starts the week on the correct day. static void MapFirstDayOfWeek(CalendarHandler handler, ICalendarView virtualView)
+    // Updates the native iOS calendar's FirstWeekDay so the displayed calendar starts the week on the correct day. static void MapFirstDayOfWeek(CalendarHandler handler, ICalendarView virtualView)
 	{
 		handler.PlatformView.Calendar.FirstWeekDay = (nuint)virtualView.FirstDayOfWeek;